DiktatorShadaloo/ListaJuegos/README.md

 The King of Fighters 10th Anniversary
 The King of Fighters 10th Anniversary Extra Plus
 The King of Fighters 2000
-The King of Fighters 2000
 The King of Fighters 2001
-The King of Fighters 2001
 The King of Fighters 2002
-The King of Fighters 2002
 The King of Fighters 2002 Magic Plus
 The King of Fighters 2002 Magic Plus II
 The King of Fighters 2002 Plus
 The King of Fighters 2003
-The King of Fighters 2003
 The King of Fighters 2004 Plus / Hero
 The King of Fighters 2004 Ultra Plus
 The King of Fighters '94
-The King of Fighters '94
 The King of Fighters '95
-The King of Fighters '95
 The King of Fighters '96
-The King of Fighters '96
 The King of Fighters '97
-The King of Fighters '97
 The King of Fighters '97 Plus
-The King of Fighters '98 - The Slugfest
 The King of Fighters '98 - The Slugfest / King of Fighters '98 - dream match never ends
-The King of Fighters '99 - Millennium Battle
 The King of Fighters '99 : Millennium Battle
 The King of Fighters Special Edition 2004
 The Koukouyakyuh